BradleyKirton/ice3x/README.md

 Note this library is still in beta.

 - Write documentation
-- Upload to pypi
-- Write async client
+- Write test suite for async client